ANAT 301. Head and Neck Anatomy for Dental Hygienists. 3 Hours.

 Semester course; 3 lecture and 4 laboratory hours.
 5 credits.
 A study of the anatomy and kinesiology of the human body using prosected specimens and the dissected cadaver.
 Emphasis is placed on the study of the extremities, particularly the hand.
 Enrollment requires admission to the M.S.O.T. program.

-Semester course; 3 lecture and 4 laboratory hours.
-5 credits.
+Semester course; 3 lecture hours.
+3 credits.
+Enrollment is restricted to students in the Certificate in Pre-Medical Graduate Health Sciences or the M.S. in Anatomy and Neurobiology.
 Macroscopic study of the human body, with clinical correlations, dissection and pro-section sessions.
+Some classes will include laboratory time.

 ANAT 610.
 Systems Neuroscience.
 4 Hours.